 - Painting the sealant onto the tooth enamel (it hardens in a few seconds).

-- If needed, using a curing light to help sealant bond directly to the tooth.
+- If needed, using a curing light to help the sealant bond directly to the tooth.

 Sealants vs Fillings

-Dental sealants are a preventative procedure that protects the surface of healthy molars and premolars from tooth decay and cavities.
+Dental sealants for kids are a preventative procedure that protects the surface of healthy molars and premolars from tooth decay and cavities.

 Dental fillings on the other hand are a restorative procedure that return teeth back to their original condition in terms of shape and function.
 They can also stop any pain that may be caused by the decay.
 A filling can be a more invasive procedure that “fills in” the decayed tooth and stops additional decay from occurring.

 Following the dental sealant procedure your child can eat right away and return back to their normal routines.
 At each following dental appointment our children’s dentist will monitor for any possible chipping or leakage.